1.4 Building a Model

 cast_dtm command from Julia Slige and David Robinson’s package tidytext.
 The DTM format is important only because that’s what the topicmodels package (written by Bettina Grün and Kurt Hornik) takes as input before producing an LDA model as output.

 The basic idea is to use word frequency to estimate which words go in which topics.
 This makes some amount of sense.
-Every time the word ‘Rawls’ appears in an article, that increases the probability that the article is about political philosophy.
-And every time the word ‘Bayesian’ appears, that increases the probability that the article is about formal epistemology.
-These aren’t sure-fire signs, but they are probabilistic signs, and by adding up all these signs, we can work out the probability that the article is in one topic rather than another.
+Every time the word Rawls appears in an article, that increases the probability that the article is about political philosophy.
+And every time the word Bayesian appears, that increases the probability that the article is about formal epistemology.
+These aren’t surefire signs, but they are probabilistic signs, and by adding up all these signsthe probability that the article is in one topic rather than another can be worked out.

-But what’s striking about the LDA method is that we don’t specify in advance what the topics are.
-We don’t tell it, “Hey, there’s this thing called political philosophy, and here are some keywords for it.”
+But what’s striking about the LDA method is that the topics are not specified in advance.
+The model is not told, “Hey, there’s this thing called political philosophy, and here are some keywords for it.”
 Rather, the algorithm itself comes up with the topics.
 This works a little bit by trial and error.
 The model starts off guessing at a distribution of articles into topics, then works out what words would be keywords for each of those topics, then sees if, given those keywords, it agrees with its own (probabilistic) assignment of articles into topics.
-It almost certainly doesn’t, since the assignment was random, so it reassigns the articles, and repeats the process.
-And this process repeats until it is is reasonably satisfied with the (probabilistic) sorting.
+It almost certainly doesn’t, since the assignment was random, so it reassigns the articles and repeats the process.
+And this process repeats until it is reasonably satisfied with the (probabilistic) sorting.
 At that point, it tells us the assignment of articles, and keywords, to topics.
 (Really though, go see the link above for more details if you want to understand the math.)

 The output provides topics, and keywords, but not any further description of the topics.
 They are just numbered.
-It might be that topic 52 has a bunch of articles about liberalism and democracy, broadly construed, and has words like ‘Rawls’, ‘liberal’, ‘democracy’, ‘democratic’, as keywords, and then we can recognise it as political philosophy.
+It might be that topic 52 has a bunch of articles about liberalism and democracy, broadly construed, and has words like Rawls, liberal, democracy, and democratic as keywords, and then we can recognize it as political philosophy.
 But to the model it’s just topic 52.

-At this stage there are three big choices the modeller has.
+At this stage there are three big choices the modeler has:

-- How many topics to divide the articles into.
+- How many topics should the articles be divided into?

-- What random assignment should be used to initialise the algorithm.
+- What random assignment should be used to initialize the algorithm?

-Although the algorithm can sort the articles into any number of topics one asks it to, it cannot tell you what makes for a natural number of topics to use.
+Although the algorithm can sort the articles into any number of topics one asks it to, it cannot say what makes for a natural number of topics to use.
 (There is a caveat to this that I’ll get to.)
-That has to be hand-coded into the request for a model.
-And it’s really the biggest decision that we have to make.
+That has to be coded by hand into the request for a model.
+And it’s really the biggest decision to make.
 The next section discusses how I eventually made it.